 2. What's a good song with a day of the week in its title?

-I'm afraid that, except for whatever older standards may sneak in, all my answers are going to skew late-'60s/early-'70s -- viz., the prime of my childhood, and the only period when top-40 pop music was the main musical backdrop of my world.
+I'm afraid that all of my pop-music answers are going to skew late-'60s/early-'70s -- viz., the prime of my childhood, and the only period when top-40 pop music was the main musical backdrop of my world.
 Here are a pair of typically mellow hit tunes from those days:

 - "Come Saturday Morning" is from the soundtrack of The Sterile Cuckoo, a film I've never seen but would probably watch just to see where the song comes in.
 The Sandpipers recorded it, and this video has the least wobbly and warped-sounding reproduction I could locate.